AbdullahAlAnasSaimon/Interview-questions/README.md

 ### 1. What is Javascript?

 Javascript is a programming language that is used for converting static web pages to interactive and dynamic.

 ### 2. What are JavaScript Data Types?

 There are two category of data type: **1.** Primitive data type, **2.** Non-primitive/Reference data type

 **Primitive data type:** Primitive data types are the most basic data types.
-Primitive data types are immutable and represents a single value that have no special capabilities, they are also known as predefined types.
+Primitive data types are immutable and represents a single value.
 1. String
 2. Number
 3. Boolean